Bioregion: South African Cape Shrublands & Mountain Forests (AT2)

 The Cape Floristic Region (CFR) of South Africa supports the entire range of one of the world’s six floral kingdoms.
 The Renosterveld Shrubland ecoregion, along with the Fynbos Shrubland ecoregions, contain 7,000 of the vascular plant species found in the CFR, many of which are restricted to areas of 100 km2 or less.
 Renosterveld contains one of the most species rich assemblages of geophytes in the world and the only places where comparable levels are found are Madagascar and New Zealand.

 This ecoregion comprises the upland and lowland Renosterveld Shrubland portion of the world-renowned Cape Floristic Region (CFR) located in southwestern South Africa.
-Most of this ecoregion receives annual rainfall between 250 mm and 650 mm, and is replaced by fynbos when rainfall drops below this range, and succulent karoo when rises above.
-Temperature lows are more extreme on the highlands than on the lowlands.
+Most of this ecoregion receives annual rainfall between 250 mm and 650 mm and is replaced by succulent karoo when rainfall drops below this range and fynbos when it rises above.
+Temperature lows are more extreme in the highlands than in the lowlands.
 Frost is widespread on upper peaks where snow cover may maintain for several weeks in the winter months.
 Summer temperatures seldom exceed 30oC, except in the interior valleys.
 The forelands along the West Coast are influenced by the cold Benguela Current and are prone to fog.

 There are five major perennial river systems in the Cape Floristic Region, all of which traverse this ecoregion.
 These rivers are important migratory routes for the fauna and flora and provide opportunities for exchange between the biotas of the coastal forelands and interior basins.
 Renosterveld is Afrikaans for rhinoceros veld, as a possible reference to the historic habitation by the black rhinoceros.
 This vegetation type comprises a low shrub layer from 1–2 m tall, composed mainly of ericoids, and usually dominated by the renosterbos, Elytropappus rhinocerotis, with a ground layer of grasses and seasonally active geophytes.

-The priority conservation actions for the next decade will be to: 1) re-assess the guidelines for Conservation Agriculture crop and crop-pasture production systems; 2) ensure the control of fertiliser application and nutrient run-off to conserve remnant fragments of renosterveld; and 3) restore renosterveld through clearing and treating alien grass and trees as well as re-seeding these areas.
+The priority conservation actions for the next decade will be to 1) re-assess the guidelines for Conservation Agriculture crop and crop-pasture production systems; 2) ensure the control of fertilizer application and nutrient run-off to conserve remnant fragments of renosterveld; and 3) restore renosterveld through clearing and treating alien grass and trees as well as re-seeding these areas.

 1. Burgess, N., Hales, J.A., Underwood, E., Dinerstein, E., Olson, D., Itoua, I., Schipper, J., Ricketts, T. and Newman, K. 2004.
 Terrestrial ecoregions of Africa and Madagascar: a conservation assessment.
 Island Press.